danbev/learning-ai/notes/llama.md

   30  [0      ...
 255]
   31  [0      ...
 255]
 ```
-And this is for the Qeury matrix matrix masking to prevent the model from
+And this is for the Query matrix masking to prevent the model from
 looking at tokens "in the future".
 ```c++
         for (int il = 0; il < n_layer; ++il) {